openmrs/openmrs-contrib-addonindex/README.md

 ## Docker Packaging

-In order to deploy this to OpenMRS infrastructure, we package this application as a docker container and publish it to
-dockerhub as `openmrs/addonindex`.
+In order to deploy this to OpenMRS staging infrastructure, we package this application as a docker container and publish it to  dockerhub as `openmrs/addonindex`.
 You would do this manually as

     mvn package docker:build

 but CI builds it automatically, so you don't need to do this.

+## Deploying to production

+This is not yet automated in CI (but should be soon).
+You need to do build everything locally (first the UI then the jar + docker build, and look for output like `Successfully built 089a664e4a61`), and then

+    docker tag <id-you-just-built> openmrs/addonindex:production
+    docker push openmrs/addonindex:production

 ## Contributing